December-ways 1864 | Dawn to Noon | Cupola

 :00

-Still in the semi-darkness the listener watches the eastern sky.
 The Snow Geese are moving high above the world, drawing it northward.
 They cross together with other new arrivals: Black Ducks, Gadwalls, Hooded Mergansers, Saw-whet Owls…

 :10